 Brick lintels are constructed with hard, well burnt first-class brick.
-It can be formed as bricks on end, bricks on edge, and coursed bricks laid horizontally over openings.
+It can be formed as bricks on the end, bricks on the edge, and coursed bricks laid horizontally over openings.
 This type of lintel is used when the opening is small (less than 1m) with light loadings.
 Their depth varies from 10 cm (thickness of one brick) to 20 cm depending upon the span.
 Bricks with frogs filled with mortar give more shear resistance at end joints than the standard blocks.

 Reinforced Brick Lintels

-Heavy loadings and more substantial span length are the problems for brick lintels.
-These can be overcome by using the reinforcement bars.
-Reinforced brick lintels thus provide more support than the brick lintels.
-The depth of the reinforced brick lintels is equal to 10 cm. or multiple of 10 cm (or one brick thickness).
-The arrangement of the bricks should be such that there is enough space in lengthwise between the adjacent bricks for the insertion of mild steel bars as reinforcement.
+Heavy loadings and more substantial span lengths are the problems for brick lintels.
+These can be overcome by using reinforcement bars.
+Reinforced brick lintels thus provide more support than brick lintels.
+The depth of the reinforced brick lintels is equal to 10 cm. or a multiple of 10 cm (or one brick thickness).
+The arrangement of the bricks should be such that there is enough space lengthwise between the adjacent bricks for the insertion of mild steel bars as reinforcement.
 After insertion bars, the remaining gap is filled with 1:3 cement mortar.
 6 mm bars are used as vertical stirrups at every 3rd vertical joint.
 8 to 10 mm bars placed at the bottom are used as primary reinforcement.

-Steel lintels can be suitable when the superimposed loads are heavy, and the opening gaps are significant.
+A steel lintel beam can be suitable when the superimposed loads are heavy, and the opening gaps are significant.
 Steel lintels are preferable when the depth of lintel plays an essential role because the designer cannot ignore the depth of reinforced concrete lintels due to heavy loads.
 These lintels consist of channel sections or rolled steel joists or channel sections either used singly or in the combination of two or three units.
-Depending upon the requirements, the lintel can be a single section or combinations of two or more.
-Single steel joist is either embedded in concrete or cladded with stone facing to keep the same width as the wall.
-Combination of two or more units are placed side by side and held in position by tube separator.
+Depending upon the requirements, the lintel can be a single section or a combination of two or more.
+A single steel joist is either embedded in concrete or cladded with stone facing to keep the same width as the wall.
+A combination of two or more units is placed side by side and held in position by a tube separator.
 Relieving with water is accomplished in any event for ten days.
 It has many advantages: